Sequential Bayesian Registration for Functional Data: Introduction

-In addition to the efficiency of updating inference sequentially as new data arrives, SMC has two major advantages over sampling methods for batch learning, including MCMC.
-First, because each weighted SMC particle is treated independently, distributed computing can be used to substantially speed up its computational implementation.
-Second, compared to MCMC, SMC performs well for sampling from complex target posterior distributions, e.g., in the presence of multimodality, because the intermediate sequence of target densities can act as a bridge between the prior and a challenging posterior \citep{schweizer2012, paulin2019, dai2020}.
-The potential for particle degeneracy, the phenomenon of particle weights becoming very small in certain situations and leading to large sampling variance in the SMC estimator, can be ameliorated through resampling or via MCMC-derived techniques such as block sampling \citep{gilks2001,chopin2002,delmoral2006,kantas2013,beskos2015}.
-While most existing SMC methods for sequential Bayesian learning are limited to multivariate data \citep{lopes2011, liu2001}, our focus in this work is on a natural inferential problem arising in FDA as described next.
+In addition to the efficiency of sequentially updating inference as new data arrives, SMC can exploit distributed computing to speed up implementation relative to MCMC, because each SMC particle is updated independently.
+SMC also performs well for sampling from challenging target posteriors, e.g., in the presence of posterior multimodality, because the intermediate sequence of target densities can act as a bridge between the prior and a challenging posterior distribution \citep{schweizer2012, paulin2019, dai2020}.
+The potential for particle degeneracy, i.e., when particle weights become very small in certain situations and lead to large sampling variance in the SMC estimator, can be ameliorated through resampling or via techniques such as block sampling \citep{gilks2001,chopin2002,delmoral2006,kantas2013,beskos2015}.
+While SMC methods for sequential Bayesian learning have been used for assimilating multivariate data \citep{lopes2011, liu2001}, our focus in this work is on a natural inferential problem arising in FDA.